 We would like to thank members of the Marcotte lab for helping to tag Medline abstracts.
 We would also like to thank Kristie Seymore for making the IE-tagging tool available.
-We would like to thank Lorraine Tanabe for kindly allowing us to use the ABGENE system.
+We would like to thank Lorraine Tanabe for kindly allowing us to use the ABGENE system, and Soumya Ray and Mark Craven for their HMM program.
 Many thanks to Kenichiro Fukuda for the KEX system, Mary Elaine Califf for the RAPIER system, Dayne Freitag and Nicholas Kushmerick for the BWI program, Thorsten Joachims for the SVMlight software, Eric Brill for his POS tagger, and to Ellen Riloff for the Sundance shallow parser.
-We also thank Christian Blaschke for the information about the hand-written rules.
-This work was supported in part by the National Science Foundation (IIS-0117308), the Welch Foundation (F-1515), the National Science Foundation (ITR-0219061), and the Texas Advanced Research Program.
+We also thank Christian Blaschke for the information about the handwritten rules.